yigitiskirik/yigitiskirik/README.md

-# Hello everynyan
+# Hello everynyan 😺

 [![hello](https://media.tenor.com/VUZpnT4pesUAAAAd/azumanga-daioh-hello-everyone.gif)](https://www.youtube.com/watch?v=afqBosG1CEI)

 ## :information_desk_person: About me

-+ I'm an active game developer for 5 years, i like shooting photograps and i'm the gratest younger brother of all time <sub>(you can ask [him](https://github.com/yagiziskirik))</sub>
++ I'm an active game developer for 5 years.
+I like taking photographs and capable of editing videos.
+Besides that i'm the gratest younger brother of all time <sub>(you can ask [him](https://github.com/yagiziskirik))</sub>

 ## ✨My stats✨ <sub><sub>it is not looking good</sub></sub>